 CWU's Abbot House serves single mothers, 18- to 24-years old, and their children.
 Families transition from CWU's Hastings House congregate housing site.

 CWU's Bridge program assists nearly 150 families who have recently moved out of a CWU shelter into permanent housing in neighborhoods throughout Boston.
 The families receive 12 months of state-subsidized services designed to help them establish their new homes and build economically stable and secure lives.

 The families learn to navigate their new neighborhoods, access locally available resources, and develop the habits of responsible tenants.
 They also continue to work with their CWU case managers on their economic self-sufficiency plans.
-Families can participate in any of CWU's education and workforce development programs— GED and the Economic Mobility Initiative—and in our Boston Neighborhoods Healthy Families program for first-time parents20 years old or younger.
+Families can participate in any of CWU's education and workforce development program— Mobility Mentoring (TM) Services—and in our Boston Neighborhoods Healthy Families program for first-time parents20 years old or younger.

 Who is eligible for the Bridge program